aminch/bmc64-pcb/README.md

 It runs the [BMC64](https://accentual.com/bmc64/) emulator.
 Install this onto a MicroSD.
 You will need to run with the GPIO Config Option #1, and `positional` setting for the keyboard.

 You will need to install the latest [C64P](https://github.com/aminch/c64p/releases) firmware on the Raspberry Pi Pico.
 Do this by connecting it to a PC then dropping the firmware on the drive that is attached.
+Note: you **MUST** use the _legacy_ build of the uf2 firmware as the bmc-pcb uses the legacy pinout.

 For the first run of BMC64 you will need to switch the keyboard into BMC64 mode by pressing `RUN/STOP + F3`.
 (For details see: [C64P Readme](https://github.com/aminch/c64p))